Research Interests: Race/Ethnicity, Crime, Victimization, Human Trafficking, Black Feminisms, Sociology of Education

 Bio:

 Makaela Brass is a Ph.D. student in the Department of Sociology and Criminology at the University at Buffalo.
-Her research focuses on the intersections of race, gender, and social inequalities, with a particular emphasis on victimization and exploitation.
+Her research focuses on the intersections of race, gender, social inequalities, and education, with a particular emphasis on victimization and exploitation.
 She is particularly interested in examining how these dynamics affect Black girls and women.
 Her work explores how cultural and social interactions contribute to the formation of social expectations and controlling images, which often leads to the victimization and exploitation of Black girls and women.

-Presentations:
+Selected Conference Presentations:

 Brass, Makaela.
 2024.
 "Misogynoir and Digital Violence: Understanding the Intersections of Race and Gender among Digital Platforms."
 Paper presented at the Annual Meeting of the American Sociological Association.
 Montreal, Quebec, Canada.